 - When release of confidential information is required by court order or requested by you;

 - When child abuse or neglect is evident or suspected;

 - When abuse, neglect or exploitation of adults who are vulnerable due to physical or mental impairment or advanced age is evident or suspected.

 Some confidential client information is stored on Counseling Center computers.
 No individual data or information is reported outside of the center.
 Computers are password protected and access limited to professional counselors and office professionals.
-Client notes which may be stored on a counselor's computer are password protected and/or kept on a disk in locked desk drawers in locked offices.
+Client notes which may be stored on a counselor's computer are password protected.
 Because email, cellular and cordless phones, and fax machines are not secure means to transmit confidential information we discourage using them for this purpose.